 After shaving, wash any loose hairs off your face and neck.
 Some guys see friendly moisture releases residual froth nicely.
 But cool water (Legs Shave Without Water) may soothe the skin and invigorate the senses more.
 Depending on your skin type.
 A simple astringent like witch hazel.
 An aftershave lotion or a moisturizer may be very soothing and help replenish the skin, just like regular razors.
 A shaver is best kept in good order but replaced.

 After all, it’s thousands of times easier to shave twice a week with sharp blades than every day with dull ones.
-If you are squeamish about cutting yourself or your skin is not happy with you, make sure to let it grow out.
+If you are squeamish about cutting yourself or your skin is not happy with you, let it grow out.
 Just a bit before trying again.
-Let the moose know if that particular method did not this time.
+Let the moose know if that particular method did not work this time.
 He’ll find something else for you.

 What time to shave your face: